Term 4 Week 6 2024 Newsletter

 - Term 4, 2024 calendar - Updated 11/24

-I have recently been reflecting on my time at Our Lady Queen of Peace School, especially as I am coming to the end of my third year as principal.
+I have recently reflected on my time at Our Lady Queen of Peace School, especially as I am coming to the end of my third year as principal.
 I thought back to the announcement of my appointment and how I shared this information with families and friends.
 When telling people the name of the school, most responded with, “Where is that?, which I followed up with “Albert Park” – again, most responded with “Where is that?”.

-our approach and the consistency we have put in place for student learning, and
+- our approach and the consistency we have put in place for student learning, and

 NAPLAN